Prateeti98/prateeti98.github.io/_pages/about.md

 #In the past, I've collaborated with Microsoft ads teams, <a href='https://ispirt.in/'>iSpirit</a>, and <a href='https://sahamati.org.in/'>Sahamati</a> to develop hardware-assisted privacy constructs for <a href = 'https://github.com/Sahamati/fiu-data-governance'>Trustworthy Data Governance</a>.
 Prior to MSRI, I was an Undergraduate Research Assistant at <a href=''>Aalto University</a>, Finland, where I worked on facilitating secure cross-platform interactions between Distributed Ledgers via <a href=''>Interledger</a>, post a brief internship at <a href=''>Turku University</a> that focused on efficient recursive Bayesian estimation for reconstructing sensor data in resource-constrained devices. learning under privacy constraints and online learning, with a particular focus on causal bandits.

 #More recently, I've been working with <a href='https://sinhagaurav.github.io/'>Gaurav Sinha</a> on identifying optimal soft interventions in causal bandits.

+# the information-theoretic interpretations of privacy in machine learning, with a particular focus on deriving tight query-complexity lower bounds for adaptive attack strategies against private learners, and designing statistically and computationally efficient algorithms for differentially private synthetic data.

+#addressing fundamental questions in responsible machine learning, by applying tools and techniques from information theory, statistical signal processing, and probability theory.

 ---

 Hi!
 I'm a Research Intern at Microsoft Research India (MSRI), where I'm advised by <a href = 'https://www.microsoft.com/en-us/research/people/satya/'>Satya Lokam</a>.
-My work revolves around the information-theoretic interpretations of privacy in machine learning, with a particular focus on deriving tight query-complexity lower bounds for adaptive attack strategies against private learners, and designing statistically and computationally efficient algorithms for differentially private synthetic data.
+My work focuses on rigorously quantifying the cost of privacy, communication, and robustness constraints in statistical learning problems.

 In the past, I've collaborated with Microsoft Research Cambridge and Ads teams on privacy-preserving computations for <a href = 'https://github.com/Sahamati/fiu-data-governance'>Trustworthy Data Governance</a> and <a href='https://learn.microsoft.com/en-us/azure/confidential-computing/multi-party-data'>Confidential Clean Rooms</a>.
-Prior to MSRI, I was an intern at Amazon in the Payments division, and an Undergraduate Researcher at Aalto University, where I worked on blockchains and applied cryptography.
+Prior to MSRI, I was an intern at Amazon in the Payments division, and a Research Assistant at Aalto University, where I worked on blockchains and applied cryptography.

-I am interested in addressing fundamental questions in responsible machine learning, by applying tools and techniques from information theory, statistical signal processing, and probability theory.
+I am interested in addressing fundamental questions that arise in practical deployments of learning algorithms, by applying tools and techniques from information theory, high dimensional statistics, and probability theory.